Welcome to the International Human Rights Committee!

-The IHRC of the ABA Section of International Law (ABA/SIL) is led by ABA Members of the SIL who are interested in monitoring and reporting on human rights issues throughout the world.
+The IHRC is a Committee that operates within the ABA Section of International Law (ABA/SIL).
+The IHRC is led by ABA Members of the SIL who are interested in monitoring and reporting on human rights issues throughout the world.
 The Committee monitors, examines and reports on the oppression of civil and political rights and the efforts to create and foster legal, business, and cultural systems and institutions that protect human rights.

 - Monitors the drafting and adoption of international covenants;